 According to the bill, if a business or nonprofit fails to comply with the subpoena, it can be referred to the Department of Justice and barred from contracting with the federal government.

-CISA would also be required to launch a program that would notify organisations of vulnerabilities that ransomware actors tend to exploit.
+CISA would also be required to launch a program that would notify organizations of vulnerabilities that ransomware actors tend to exploit.
 A joint ransomware task force would also be formed, preventing and disrupting ransomware attacks.

 “We absolutely agree it's long past time to get cyber incident reporting legislation out there, and we're excited to work with you on this”, Easterly said.